eclipse-hawkbit/hawkbit/site/content/concepts/authorization.md

     - Artifacts
     - DS tags

+- DOWNLOAD_REPOSITORY_ARTIFACT
+    - Permission to download artifacts of a software module (Note: READ_REPOSITORY allows only to read the metadata).

 - READ_TARGET_SECURITY_TOKEN
   - Permission to read the target security token.
 The security token is security concerned and should be protected.

-- DOWNLOAD_REPOSITORY_ARTIFACT
-    - Permission to download artifacts of a software module (Note: READ_REPOSITORY allows only to read the metadata).

-- TENANT_CONFIGURATION
+- READ_TENANT_CONFIGURATION/TENANT_CONFIGURATION
-    - Permission to administrate the tenant settings.
+    - Permission to read/administrate the tenant settings.

 - READ_/UPDATE_/CREATE_/DELETE_/HANDLE_/APPROVE_ROLLOUT for:
     - Managing rollouts and provision targets through a rollout.